Time to pick kitchen appliances!

 We had kept the original fridge to use in the basement for a beer fridge.
 We did this after our Cincinnati kitchen renovation, too, and I highly recommend it!

-The original stove was thrown out months ago (remember the kitchen demo?
-You can see pictures here), and the previous owners hadn’t had a dishwasher.
+The original stove was thrown out months ago (remember the kitchen demo?), and the previous owners hadn’t had a dishwasher.

 Reminder when buying any appliances: measure, measure, measure!
 You’d hate to have the perfect appliance delivered only to realize it doesn’t fit in the space.

 A few things we kept in mind when looking at different appliances:

 We wanted stainless steel – we were going with silver hardware throughout the house – but we liked the dulled look versus the really shinny stainless steel.